 - Insomnia: The anxiety-alleviating and sleep-prolonging qualities of CBD oil make it a good option for many people with insomnia.
-Those who experience sleep disorders due to pain or discomfort may also find that using CBD oil alleviates their physical symptoms to a noticeable extent.
+Those who experience sleep disorders due to pain or discomfort may also find that using CBD oil for sleep alleviates their physical symptoms to a noticeable extent.
 Made from hemp, CBD may also promote daytime wakefulness when taken in small amounts; people with sleep issues can use it as a pick-me-up if they feel excessively tired due to lack of restful sleep.

 - REM Behavior Disorder: REM behavior disorder (RBD) is a parasomnia disorder characterized by shouting, becoming physically agitated, or otherwise acting out during sleep.
 For many, RBD is a symptom of a larger, more serious condition or disorder, such as Alzheimer’s disease or PTSD.
 CBD oil minimizes the symptoms of RBD, and also alleviates the anxiety and painful symptoms that often accompany disorders that lead to RBD.